Tokyo Joshi Pro-Wrestling: Rise in popularity (2016–present)

 On January 4, 2016, TJPW held its first ever show in Korakuen Hall, a famed wrestling venue in puroresu.
 Main evented by Miyu Yamashita defeating Shoko Nakajima to become the first ever Tokyo Princess of Princess Champion, it also featured the debut of Yuu and an appearance from American wrestler Candice LeRae.
 In the spring of 2016, Ai Shimizu and Erin announced their departure from the promotion, however, the summer was a success for the promotion, and TJPW earned a broadcasting deal to be shown on idol-centric channel Pigoo.

 On January 4, 2017, TJPW held its second annual Korakuen show, main evented by Yuu retaining the Tokyo Princess of Princess title over Shoko Nakajima.
 On May 29, an audition was held for four young wrestlers to form a wrestling/idol group to be known as the "Up-Up Girls".
 On July 20, four women were picked and began training to wrestle shortly after.
 On December 4, the Up-Up Girls debuted with an idol performance, but didn't appear in ring until January 4, 2018.

 On January 4, 2018, TJP's third annual Korakuen show proved to be a success, drawing over 1000 fans for the first time ever.
 The show was also broadcast on AbemaTV for the first time, as well as DDT's streaming service DDT Universe.
 The show was main evented by TJPW ace Miyu Yamashita defeating Reika Saiki to win back the Tokyo Princess of Princess Championship.
 On February 28, the TJPW show from Shinjuku Face was once again broadcast on AbemaTV, and it was announced Abema had picked up TJPW to broadcast it regularly.
 This also marked the end of TJPW being broadcast on Pigoo.
 On November 1, 2018, the three trainee rules were officially bought to an end, allowing wrestlers to drink, smoke and have relationships on their own accord.

 The 2019 January 4 show was once again a success, drawing 1,300 fans to Korakuen Hall.

 On July 16, 2019, TJPW announced, via their Twitter account, a new title called the International Princess Championship.
 They also announced that the Tokyo Princess of Princess Championship and the Tokyo Princess Tag Team Championship would be dropping "Tokyo" from their names.

-On March 31, 2023, TJPW will hold their first event in the United States in Los Angeles, California at the Globe Theater.
+On March 31, 2023, TJPW held their first event in the United States in Los Angeles, California at the Globe Theater.
+On December 15, TJPW was announced as one of the founding members of the United Japan Pro-Wrestling alliance, a joint effort to further develop professional wrestling in Japan through promotion and organization, with Seiji Sakaguchi being named as the chairman of the project.